ddev/ddev/docs/users/providers/provider-introduction.md

 ### Provider Debugging

-You can add a `set -x` to each stanza to see more of what's going on.
+You can uncomment the `set -x` in each stanza to see more of what's going on.
 It really helps.

 Although the various commands could be executed on the host or in other containers if configured that way, most commands are executed in the web container.
 So the best thing to do is to `ddev ssh` and manually execute each command you want to use.
 When you have it right, use it in the yaml file.